oziesiek/FTP-Storm/README.md

 This tool is intended for educational purposes only.
 Use it responsibly and only on systems you own or have explicit permission to test.
 Unauthorized access to computer systems is illegal.

 ---

-Feel free to contribute to this project or report any issues you encounter.
-Happy hacking! 🐾